-In our day and age, people are used to always being on the go.
-Everyone’s always in a hurry.
-They skip lunches — or grab whatever’s most convenient — without giving a second thought about their health.
-Technology has provided us with efficiency — at the expense of the world expecting instant responses, immediate results, and interrupted sleep.
+Prior to the COVID-19 pandemic, people were used to being on the go.
+Everyone was always in a hurry.
+Skipping lunches — or grabbing whatever’s most convenient — has tended to be the norm, without giving a second thought about health.
+To add insult to injury, technology has provided us with efficiency — at the expense of the world expecting instant responses, immediate results, and interrupted sleep.
+And now, after being forced to take a step back and slow down, we are seeing the effects of such a lifestyle.
 All of it combines to create a perfect stress storm.
 And, if you have a chronic condition, it’s enough to cause flareups.
 What can you do to ensure optimal health?
 Is there any way to boost your immune system?

 What is the immune system?